Diphenhydramine chewable tabletsPronunciation

 Preventing or treating symptoms of hay fever, other allergies, and colds, such as stuffy nose, runny nose, sneezing, itching of the nose and throat, coughing, and itchy, watery eyes.

-Diphenhydramine chewable tablets is an antihistamine.
+Diphenhydramine chewable tablets are an antihistamine.
 It works by blocking the action of histamine, which reduces the symptoms of an allergic reaction.

 Do NOT use diphenhydramine chewable tablets if: